conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 <u>_Note on the password :_</u>

-It must be a token that is obtained by a Gateway admin via the HTTP API as follows:
+It must be a token that is obtained by a Gateway admin via the Admin (HTTP) API as follows:

 ```bash
  curl \                                                                                                   --silent \